mosidrum/Leaderboard/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/mosidrum/Leaderboard/issues)
+Feel free to check the [issues page](https://github.com/mosidrum/Leaderboard/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project give me a follow
+If you like this project, support and encourage me and give this project a ⭐️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>